pizycki-allegro/prometheus-playground/README.md

 # The Prometheus Playground

-This repo houses a variety of [Docker-Compose](https://docs.docker.com/compose)-based "sandbox" projects showcasing the [Prometheus](https://prometheus.io) monitoring system.
-All projects are "turnkey" and require just a single `docker-compose up` command to run.
+This repo houses a variety of [podman compose](https://docs.docker.com/compose)-based "sandbox" projects showcasing the [Prometheus](https://prometheus.io) monitoring system.
+All projects are "turnkey" and require just a single `podman compose up` command to run.

-Each sandbox project has a `README` with an explanation of the project, a `docker-compose.yml` configuration file for Docker Compose, and other necessary resources (config files, `Dockerfile`s, etc.).
-To run a project, navigate to the appropriate directory and run `make run` (which is just an alias for `docker-compose up --build`).
+Each sandbox project has a `README` with an explanation of the project, a `podman compose.yml` configuration file for Docker Compose, and other necessary resources (config files, `Dockerfile`s, etc.).
+To run a project, navigate to the appropriate directory and run `make run` (which is just an alias for `podman compose up --build`).
 This will run the project in the *foreground*.
 To run the project in detached mode, use `make run-detached`.

 ## Prerequisites